ladan-salimi/Hyperspectral-classification-SVM/README.md

 ## How to Use
 1. **Set Up**:
-   - Ensure the required libraries are installed.
-Use `pip install -r requirements.txt` to install dependencies if a `requirements.txt` file is available.
    - Place the hyperspectral `.mat` files in the appropriate folder.

 2. **Run the Program**: